mendixlabs/mendix-for-balena/README.md

 2. Clone this repository from Github to your computer
 3. Add the balena remote to this respository: `git remote add balena <username>@git.balena-cloud.com:<username>/<repo>.git`.
 You can find this command in the top right of your Balena dashboard in an app.
 4. Create a deployment package for your application in Mendix Modeler.
-5. Take the .MDA file and unzip it in the project folder in `docker-mendix-buildpack/project`.
+5. Take the .MDA file and unzip it in the project folder in `docker/docker-mendix-buildpack/project`.
 Your project folder should contain two folders: `web` & `model`.
-6. Now copy the `web` folder to the nginx folder in this buildpack.
+6. Now copy the `web` folder to the nginx (`docker/nginx`) folder in this buildpack.
 This is needed to serve static files.

 Your repository should have the following (partial) structure (**_leave all other folder and files AS IS_**):

 ```
 ├── docker-compose.yml
-├── docker-mendix-buildpack
+├── docker/docker-mendix-buildpack
 │   └── project
 │       ├── web <web-folder from deployment>
 │       └── model <model-folder from deployment>
-└── nginx
+└── docker/nginx
     └── web <web-folder from deployment>
 ```